 A cooling strategy that works in an air-conditioned hotel lobby will fail at an outdoor parade in July.
 Adjust your approach to the setting.

-Direct sunlight on dark-colored fur can raise the surface temperature of a fursuit by 15-20°F above ambient.
+Direct sunlight on dark-colored fur pushes the surface temperature of a fursuit well above the ambient air temperature, and the suit keeps that heat against you.
 For outdoor events:

 High humidity is the real killer because sweat cannot evaporate efficiently.
 Your body's cooling system is essentially disabled.
 At conventions in Florida, Texas, Southeast Asia, or similar climates: